Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Arêtes

 An arête is a knife-shaped, narrow ridge formed when two corries' back walls continually erode back-to-back.
-Over time, these back walls meet, and a distinct ridge is formed.
+Over time, these back walls meet, and a distinct e is formed.

 ![A diagram of a mountain, which has had erosional processes acting upon it.](https://cheatsheet-assets.ibaguette.com/alevel/geography/Landforms-of-Glaciation_2.png)
 *A diagram of a mountain, which has had erosional processes acting upon it.*

 ### Pyramidal peaks

 A pyramidal peak is a high mountain whose surroundings have been eroded as corries.
 Three or more corries eroding back-to-back (similarly to how arêtes form) result in this sharp peak forming.
-There are typically distinct aretes visible all the way up to the peak, representing the boundary between corries.
+There are typically distinct aretridges visible all the way up to the peak, representing the boundary between corries.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Matterhorn.jpg) *The Matterhorn in the European Alps.
 It is a great example of a pyramidal peak.*